 Real-time remote assistance

 Augmented reality can literally push the limits.
 For example, the See-What-I-See (SWIS) smart glasses provide workers with real-time remote assistance from more experienced and skilled professionals.
 Should any non-standard problems arise senior employees don't have to be available in person to help solve the issue.
 This turned out to be especially practical during the quarantine last year.

 In critical situations, people tend to get confused.
 To prevent this from happening and to ensure that all corresponding protocols are followed, AR and VR can be used to simulate such cases.
 This practice can help the staff gather their thoughts when real problems arise – because they would already have a similar experience.

 AR can be also successfully applied in the field of corporate training and developing soft skills.
-Retail giants such as Walmart, the pioneers in augmented and virtual reality employee training, prepare their employees for different situations that may arise.
 This is ideal for developing interpersonal communication skills.